anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 </div>

 #### Shadow tests
 Shadow testing involves sending the same production traffic to the different systems.
 We don't have to worry about system contamination and it's very safe compared to the previous approaches since the new system's results are not served.

+!!! question "Why can go wrong?"
+    If shadow tests allow us to test our updated system without having to actually serve the new results, why doesn't everyone adopt it?

+    ??? quote "Show answer"
-However, we do need to ensure that we're replicating as much of the production system as possible so we can catch issues that are unique to production early on.
+        We need to ensure that we're replicating as much of the production system as possible so we can catch issues that are unique to production early on.
+This is rarely possible because. while your ML system may be a standalone microservice, it ultimately interacts with an intricate production environment that has *many* dependencies.

 But overall, shadow testing is easy to monitor, validate operational consistency, etc.

 <div class="ai-center-all">
     <img width="500" src="https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/images/mlops/infrastructure/shadow.png">